Pauan/nino/README.rst

 * Funky variable behavior (var hoisting, among other things)

 Instead, let Nino handle all of that.
-Some more cool features that Nino has:
+Some cool features that Nino has:

 * With a single line of code you can choose whether to output a normal or minified string: no need for a separate minifier.